 The most famous Bermuda Triangle mystery happened in 1945.
 On December 5 of that year, five U.S. Navy Avenger bombers flew into the area on a training mission.
 Every one of them disappeared without a trace.
 A rescue plane sent to search for them also disappeared.
 In total, six airplanes and 27 men were gone.

 And it gets even more unusual.
 An underwater explorer thought he found the wreckage of the planes in 1991.
 When the planes were identified, however, they weren’t the planes from Flight 19.
 They were other military aircraft that had crashed at some other time in the same area!

 So what’s going on in the Bermuda Triangle?
 Most experts blame bad weather for the accidents.
 Storms are common in the area.
 As for why wreckage is so hard to find, they point to the Gulf Stream.
 Its swift currents run through the Bermuda Triangle.
 This could quickly move debris away from the scene of an accident.
 Of course, the Bermuda Triangle is also home to the deepest point in the Atlantic Ocean.

-Research reveals that the actual number of accidents in the area is similar to other parts of the ocean.
-Today, the Bermuda Triangle is traveled frequently by boats and airplanes — almost all of which return safely!
+So should you be afraid to fly or sail through the Bermuda Triangle?
+Not at all!
+Research shows that the actual number of accidents in the area is similar to other parts of the ocean.
+Today, the Bermuda Triangle is traveled frequently by boats and airplanes.
+Almost all of them return safely!